ippontech/blog-usa/posts/Modernize-your-pipeline-to-be-ARM-ready-with-multi-arch-container-builds.md

 Multi-arch images are great for shipping end-user software that may need to run on multiple different types of platforms.
 For instance, let's say there is a developer tool that has been Dockerized that is widely popular.
 With Apple's latest switch to ARM processors, not supporting the newly adopted architecture may decrease the size of the potential user base.
 If an organization is shipping software that is intended to run on an end-user's machine, supporting multiple architectures means the code will run natively on their machines.
 Some users may opt to not use the software if it is not supported natively. *Native* just means that a program can run on a machine without having to utilize a virtualization layer (for instance, Apple's Rosetta, or QEMU on windows).

-## Larger Device Pool and Cost Savings
+## Cloud Device Pool and Cost Savings

 The term cloud agnostic means being able to run your application on any cloud provider.
 The same goes for architecture.
 Architecture agnosticism means a piece of software can run on any cpu architecture (within reason).
 Some examples include x86 (32 bit), arm64 (sometimes called aarch64), and amd64 (also known as x86_64).
 These are by far the most popular choices.
-Examples of arm64 offerings include Apple's M1 and M2 processors, AWS Graviton Compute Instances, Raspberry Pi's Cortex-A72 chip, Googles Tau T2A compute instances, and Azures Ampre Alta machines.
-I know what you are thinking, Graviton, Tau, and Ampre Alta are really cool names, I agree!
 Again, building multi-arch containers increases the number of devices that piece of software can run on.
-Not only that, but certain workloads work better on different cpu architectures.
-Also, not every architecture is created the same.
-Certain architectures are more power efficient and can save you money!
+Not only that, but certain workloads work better on different cpu architectures, being more power efficient and can save you money!

 One final use case example before we dive into the how.
 IOT applications have to run on resource constrained Single Board Computers.
 This is especially true for greenfield IOT development where many different test devices may be used.
 Having multi-arch images ready to go means being able to test across multiple devices.
 It can even help keep a company alive.
 If you had specifically built a piece of software to run on a Raspberry PI (ARM64), your company may have gone out of business during the pandemic when the things became impossible to find!